iccir919/100-days-of-code/log.md

 **Today's Progress**: Still working through the exercises of Chapter 11 from the book Eloquent JavaScript

 **Thoughts:** I am not going to lie, I did not spend a lot of time on learning programming today.
 I hit a low.
 My chess scores have been declining and that is an indicator of me giving up easily and not thinking any steps ahead.
 When I spend four days on the same chapter, there is something wrong with me.
-Fortuntely, despite my desire to skip, I attended my book club meeting for The Power of Now by Eckhart Tolle with my friend.
-Often I feel like no one is listening to me, like no one cares about my ambitions to be a web developer.
-Fortunately, by focusing my thoughts away from the past and the future, I was able to take a look around at my current state, and it was not all bad as I imagine.
-What does this have to do with programming?
-Well, my unhappiness with my lack of progress and current status annoys me.
-I shouldn't let such thoughts hold me back.
+Fortunately, I attended my book club meeting for The Power of Now by Eckhart Tolle.
+I was reminded me to take an honest look around at my current state.
+I realized it was not all bad as my mind can make it all seem, whether it is my past regrets or anxious thoughts about the future.
+Often my lack of progress in this challenge annoys me, but I shouldn't let such thoughts get me so down.

 **Links to work:**
 - [Eloquent JavaScript](https://eloquentjavascript.net)